Working with date and time values

 Date and time calculations are among the most widely used and most critical computations in analytics and data mining.
 This topic provides practical examples of common date and time queries and calculations.

 In the following example, the TIMESTAMP_TYPE_MAPPING parameter is set to TIMESTAMP_LTZ (local time zone).
 The TIMEZONE parameter is set to America/Chicago time.
-If a set of incoming timestamps has no time zone specified, then Snowflake loads those strings assuming the timestamps represent local time in the set time zone.
+If some incoming timestamps don’t have a specified time zone, then Snowflake loads those strings assuming the timestamps represent local time in the time zone set for the TIMEZONE parameter.

 ALTER SESSION SET TIMESTAMP_TYPE_MAPPING = 'TIMESTAMP_LTZ';